Opetushallitus/tarjonta-indeksoija/README.md

 #### Requirements

 ##### Elasticsearch
-Application requires a local Elasticsearch index listening on port 9200.
-On Mac you can install Elasticsearch with `brew install elasticsearch` and run with `elasticsearch` from console, it will by default run on correct port.
+Application requires a local Elasticsearch **(version 6.8.x)** index listening on port 9200.
+On Mac you can install Elasticsearch with `brew install elasticsearch@6` and run with `brew services start elasticsearch` from console, it will by default run on correct port.
+Correctly running Elasticsearch should answer in address `http://localhost:9200`

+If all else fails you can install Elasticsearch directly from `https://www.elastic.co/downloads/past-releases/elasticsearch-6-8-12`

 ##### SQS
 Application requires a local SQS on port 4576.
 SQS can be started with `tools\start_localstack`